inlineTextStyle="/Display 2xl"

 • 15-year warranty covers walkable service

-• 11+ decorative finishes (slate, tile, wood plank, CoolStep)
+• 11+ decorative finishes including slate, tile, wood plank, and CoolStep

 • Hot-air welded monolithic seams